 The solution?
 Veterans, police officers, RCMP, soldiers, drivers involved in serious car accidents, and survivors of trauma are often the most affected by PTSD.
 Chiropractic and Physiotherapy care has been shown that they can equally relief pain in the muscles and joints caused by PTSD.
-Myofascial release therapy, acupuncture, cupping, joints mobilization and/or manipulation, as well as stretching contribute dramatically in improving the wellness of patients suffering from PTSD.
+Myofascial release therapy, acupuncture therapy Ottawa, cupping, joints mobilization and/or manipulation, as well as stretching contribute dramatically in improving the wellness of patients suffering from PTSD.
 Kent Chiro-Med Wellness Clinic also works closely with psychological counsellors as well, in order to allow discussion and healing of psychological symptoms of PTSD.

 If you know anyone suffering from PTSD, don’t let them suffer alone.
 A referral to our clinic maybe a great solution for them and they will thank you a lot for it.
 Keep in mind that we also do direct billing through Blue Cross+ for veterans, RCMP and Canadian Armed Forces (CAF).